hamidb80/uncomment/readme.md

 ```

-as you can see, there maybe a lot of line that *just logs* what happens in the system, this might distract you from the actual logic.
+as you can see, there may be a lot of lines that *just logs* what happens in the system, this might distract you from the **actual logic**.

-what if you could comment that lines of codes [well the point is the commented codes become less distractive thanks to the syntax-highlighting], and more focus on the actual logic?
+what if you could **comment** that lines of codes [*well the point is the commented codes become less distractive, thanks to the syntax-highlighting*], and more focus on the **actual logic**?

-well thanks to the powerful macro system [and me 😎] you can do this!
+well thanks to the powerful macro system [and me ofcourse 😎] you can do this!

 ## Usage
-NOTE: use `##` with prefix and not `#`
+NOTE: use `##` and not `#` for target comments

 ### static prefix
 - usage: `{.uncomment.}`